Call Us

 At Compass Pain and Wellness, diagnosing a meniscus tear involves a detailed history, physical examination, and advanced imaging when necessary.

-Clinical History And Physical Exam
+Clinical History and Physical Exam

-- Nature, onset, and progression of symptoms.
+- Nature, onset, and progression of symptoms

-- Physical tests such as McMurray’s test, Apley’s compression test, and Thessaly test.
+- Physical tests such as McMurray’s test, Apley’s compression test, and Thessaly test

-- Examination of range of motion, joint line tenderness, swelling, and instability.
+- Examination of range of motion, joint line tenderness, swelling, and instability

 Imaging Studies